cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 business and deadlines often take precedence and the tests are left unwritten, or worse, ignored when errors are being reported because they are not reliable.
-Not only does Cypress make sure that your tests will be reliable, but it provides developers with tools that make e2e testing an asset to development rather than a hindrance.
+Not only does Cypress make sure that your tests will be reliable, but it provides developers with tools that make E2E Testing an asset to development rather than a hindrance.

 ### Interact with your tests in a browser